 Dr Wendy Jarvie

 Wendy has been providing Executive Education classes at ANU since 2012.
-She is currently an Adjunct Professor at the UNSW School of Business in Canberra, where she is undertaking research in governments and early childhood development policies, and the role of evidence, innovation and learning in public policy.
-She also works for the World Bank in early childhood education in the Pacific.
-Wendy is a member of the Department of Foreign Affairs’ Audit and Risk Committee (since 2016) and its Independent Evaluation Committee for Australian Aid (since 2012).
-She is also a member of the NSW government’s Advisory Group for Aboriginal Affairs Research (since 2015).
+She is currently an Adjunct Professor at the Public Service Research Group at the UNSW in Canberra, where she is undertaking research in governments and early childhood development policies, and the role of evidence, innovation and learning in public policy.
+She also works for the World Bank in vocational education and training in the Pacific.
+Wendy is a member of the Department of Foreign Affairs’ Audit and Risk Committee (since 2016) and its Independent Evaluation Committee for Australian Aid (2012-2020).
+She is also a member of the Indigenous Evaluation Committee for the National Indigenous Australians Agency (since 2018), and the NSW government’s Advisory Group for Aboriginal Affairs Research (since 2015).
 Wendy has three degrees from the University of Newcastle (BA (hons) in History, Diploma of Computer Science, and Masters of Engineering Science), as well as a PhD in Geography from Flinders University.